Paco Gento: Club career

-Domestically, Gento collected 12 La Liga titles during his time with Madrid.
-He scored 128 times in 428 league appearances for the club, a strong return for a winger, especially as he was often providing goals for teammates Di Stéfano and Puskás.
-He won 23 trophies for the club, which remained an outright record until equalled by Marcelo days before Gento's death.

 After he retired from football in 1971, he coached various lower-league teams, such as Castilla, Castellón, Palencia, and Granada.
 In 1978–79, he led Palencia to promotion to the Segunda División for the first time in their history.
 He later took up a role as an ambassador for Real Madrid throughout Europe, alongside Di Stéfano.
 After Di Stéfano died in 2014, Gento became the honorary president of the club.

 International career

 Gento played for the Spain national team from 1955 to 1969, winning 43 caps and scoring five times.
 His debut came on 18 May 1955 in a 1–1 draw with England in Madrid.
 He was initially known as "La tercera G" (the third G) for succeeding Agustín Gaínza and Guillermo Gorostiza in his position.
 His rival for his position was his friend Enrique Collar of Atlético Madrid, and the pair played together at the 1962 FIFA World Cup in Chile.

 In 1964 European Nations' Cup qualification, Gento was included alongside Collar under new manager José Villalonga, but was dropped after a home defeat to Belgium on 1 December 1963; Carlos Lapetra took his place for the finals which Spain won.
 Due to improved form and fitness in the second half of the 1965–66 season, he was recalled for the 1966 FIFA World Cup in England, playing all three games of a group-stage elimination.

 Shortly before turning 36, Gento was given his 43rd and final cap on 15 October 1969 by his former teammate László Kubala, in a 6–0 win over already eliminated Finland in 1970 FIFA World Cup qualification.
 He ended short of the record of 46 caps by Ricardo Zamora.